 Blueberry Custard Pie

-This Blueberry Custard Pie is a twist on the classic blueberry pie with a creamy custard filling and topped with a crunchy streusel.
-With minimal preparation time this pie is great for any occasion and can be served warm or cold.
+Blueberry Custard Pie is a twist on the classic blueberry pie with a creamy custard filling and topped with a crunchy streusel.
+With minimal preparation time this Blueberry Custard Pie is great dessert for any occasion and can be served warm or cold.

 Remember how my fridge died last week and I went on an all and out baking spree with everything in my fridge?
 Well, this was one of the fruits of that situation.